Azure/aace/end-to-end-solutions/kma/Deployment/readme.md

 When you are running the deployment for one of these datasets, meaning that you are using the ```-sampleCategory``` parameter, the data is not downloaded into your local computer, the deployment reads that data from an Azure Storage Account.

+## Uploading Files Manually

+You can send files directly to the storage account of the solution.
+That is, without using the Web interface for uploading files.
+This method is indicated for sending large amounts of files or even heavier files.
+To do it, follow these steps:

+1. Upload the files to the solution storage account, using your preferred method: [Azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10), [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal), [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/), etc. Look for storage account in the resource group created by the deployment. **Place the files within the same container of the other documents**.

+1. Run the indexer manually: In the Azure Portal, again navigate to the resource group created by the deployment.
+Find the Azure Search service, open it, and go the indexers tab.
+You will see only one indexer, click on it and another tab will be opened.
+Just click “run” and the new files will be ingested.

 ## Power BI Report

 You can update the Power BI report to load data from your own knowledge store: